Skip to main content

 3. Does the request also need tenant or org routing headers?

-That sequence is faster than guessing between Authorization, X-Tenant-ID, and portal cookies after the fact.
+That sequence is faster than guessing between Authorization, tenant derived from Basic auth, and portal cookies after the fact.